Tiered vs Flat-Rate Subscription Database Design

 lower_bound BIGINT NOT NULL,

-upper_bound BIGINT, -- NULL indicates unbounded top tier
+upper_bound BIGINT, -- NULL = unbounded top tier

 price_per_unit NUMERIC(19,4) NOT NULL,